pts/ppfiletagger/README.txt

 #       ppfiletagger_shell_functions.sh
 # TODO: implement --format=sh, --format=xattr,
 #       --format=getfattr, --format=mfi, --format=tags.
-# TODO: implement restrictions by directory subtree prefix
 # TODO: ppfiletagger_shell_functions.sh shouldn't follow symlinks to directories
+# TODO: add only tags (no other extended attributes) to the database
 # TODO: add Midnight Commander integration for search
 # rmtimescan:
 # TODO: doc: write about what happens if we remount elsewhere